Doctor Visits

 An older woman wearing glasses and a face mask sits across from her healthcare provider while they talk.

 More people in the United States die from lung cancer than any other type of cancer.
-Most people who develop lung cancer (more than 9 in 10) get it from smoking.
+Most people who develop lung cancer (about 9 in 10) smoke or have smoked in the past.
 If you currently smoke, the best way to lower your risk of developing lung cancer is to quit.

 Ask your doctor about getting screened (tested) for lung cancer if all of these apply to you: